use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 ### New `cargo-contract` commands

-We added a bunch of helpful new commands to `cargo-contract` 4.0:
+We added a bunch of helpful new commands to `cargo-contract` 4.0.
+For all these commands you can also supply the `--help` cli flag to get more info (e.g. `cargo contract storage --help`).

 * `cargo contract verify`: contract verification ([#1404](https://github.com/paritytech/cargo-contract/pull/1404), [#1306](https://github.com/paritytech/cargo-contract/pull/1306))
 * `cargo contract info` now outputs the language of the deployed contract, using a heuristic ([#1329](https://github.com/paritytech/cargo-contract/pull/1329))